School Fishing Club Program

 The Florida’s R3 Fishing Grant Program is supported with funds from the federal Sport Fish Restoration Program, the FWC Division of Marine Fisheries Management, and the FWC Division of Freshwater Fisheries Management for the implementation of school fishing programs throughout the state of Florida.

 The deadline for receiving applications is 5:00 p.m., September 16th, 2022.
 Applications received after the deadline will be ineligible for consideration.

 If your fishing club is interested in obtaining rods and reels, the Fish Florida Fishing Equipment Program can help you get started.

 Fish Florida is a non-profit organization that provides support to groups teaching people, especially children, about Florida fish, aquatic habitats and resource stewardship.
 The education is accomplished with displays, classes, seminars, presentations, clinics and other means designed to teach and promote responsible angling.

-By participating in the High School Fishing Program, FWC provides school fishing clubs with the core curriculum, grant funding, and educational publications such as fishing lines, current fresh and saltwater rules and regulations, and our fishing clinic manual.
+By participating in the School Fishing Club Program, FWC provides school fishing clubs with the core curriculum, grant funding, and educational publications such as fishing lines, current fresh and saltwater rules and regulations, and our fishing clinic manual.

 Core Curriculum Lessons

 - Lesson 5: Monofilament Recycling

 - Lesson 6: Florida’s Fisheries Habitats